jmilch/TeensyMonotron/README.md

 # TeensyMonotron
-Code to controll a hacked Korg Monotron with a Teensy LC
+Code to controll a hacked Korg Monotron with a Teensy 3.6